Agnė Bilotaitė

 Agnė Bilotaitė (born 29 January 1982) is a Lithuanian politician from the Homeland Union – Lithuanian Christian Democrats group and has been member of the Seimas since 2008.

 On 7 December 2020, she was approved to be the Minister of the Interior in the Šimonytė Cabinet.

-Early life
+Early life and education

 Agnė Bilotaitė was born on 29 January 1982 in Klaipėda.
 She received her Bachelor of Political Sciences from Klaipėda University and Master of Law from Mykolas Romeris University.

 Career

 In 2006, Bilotaitė became the manager of Homeland Union's Western Division and was elected to the Tenth Seimas of Lithuania in 2008.
 She was member of the Nuclear Energy Commission and deputy chief of the Anti-Corruption Commission of the parliament.
 During her second term in the Eleventh Seimas, she served on the Committees on Environment Protection and State Administration and Local Authorities.

 After winning the 2016 Lithuanian parliamentary election, Bilotaitė began her third term in Seimas.
 She is the deputy chair of Homeland Union - Lithuanian Christian Democrat Political Group in the parliament and a member of Committee on Audit and Anti-Corruption Commission.